This is Why Your Insurance Premium May Increase This Year

 Certain urban areas that have economic turmoil and high unemployment rates are typically more expensive when it comes to car insurance because these areas tend to be home to many drivers who are uninsured, increasing risks for other people on the road.

-As the Department of Motor Vehicles put it, an auto insurance lapse occurs when you own a car that no longer meets the minimum state requirements for coverage.
+What is a lapse in auto insurance?
+This is when your car no longer meets the minimum state requirements for coverage.
 The lapse time frame is between the moment your insurance expires and when you purchase new insurance, hand in your vehicle plates, offer proof of repossession or proof of purchase for insurance in a new state for someone who’s moved.

 Often times, the driver is responsible for the lapse.
 It’s a result of failure to make insurance payments or excessive accidents or violations.
-Once the DMV is privy to the violation, the driver’s premium may go up, but the person may also face penalties such as license suspension, fines and community service.
+Once the DMV is aware of the violation, the driver’s premium may go up, but the person may also face penalties such as license suspension, fines, and community service.
 The best way to ensure your insurance doesn’t lapse is to pay the bill on time and report any incidents to your provider.

 Many car insurance companies give drivers discounts and deals, many of which expire over the course of a few years.
 Some of these specials include discounts for being a good student, insuring more than one vehicle at a time and owning a car with particular safety features.